gtrainor/recipes-and-ratings-analysis1/README.md

 | 2000 meatloaf                | 475785 |      90 |    2202916 | 2012-03-06  | ['main-dish', 'meatloaf']         | [267.0, 30, 48, 29]       | 17    | 13                | Mediterranean-inspired meatloaf with eggs. |

+**Interactions:**
-Interactions: the second dataset, which has 731927 rows and 5 columns.
+> The second dataset, which has 731927 rows and 5 columns.
 Each row represents a review for a recipe.

 | User ID   | Recipe ID  | Date       | Rating | Review                                               |
 |-----------|------------|------------|--------|-----------------------------------------------------|